San7o/San7o/README.md

 ## Misc

+- [minipiano.c](https://github.com/San7o/minipiano.c): play the piano using sinewaves and your keyboard!
 - [cosu!](https://github.com/San7o/cosu): a rhythm game written in C, (not yet fully) compatible with osu!mania maps.
 - [snakepp](https://github.com/San7o/snakepp): simple demo of snake in C++, using SFML
 - [Introduction-to-machine-learning](https://github.com/San7o/Introduction-to-machine-learning): useful notes for students studying for an introductionary course to Machine Learning, or to anyone interested in the subject